rcdvgn/Wordy/README.md

 - Input word validation: the application does not check whether the inputted word is a valid word in the current language's dictionary.

-- Non functional `Share` button serving only as a visual aid.
+- Non functional `Share` button, serving only as a visual aid.

 - No integrated keyboard component (to come in future versions).